aragon/court-dashboard/emails/README.md

 To test each template, mock data has been included and fully rendered emails can be generated with `yarn build:mock`.

 Two outputs are generated per template: one `.html` and one `.txt`.
-If the email service supports it, you sould include both versions.
+If the email service supports it, you should include both versions.